tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/分布式数据库 TDSQL/操作指南/备份/备份方式_intl_en.md

 Incremental backup is implemented based on binlogs, which are generated in real time.
 The binlogs use a certain amount of disk capacity, and are periodically uploaded to the TencentDB backup system.

 ## Custom Backup Time
-1. Log in to the [TDSQL for MySQL Console](https://console.cloud.tencent.com/dcdb) and click the instance name or **Manage** in the "Operation" column to enter the instance management page.
+1. Log in to the [TDSQL for MySQL Console](https://console.cloud.tencent.com/dcdb) and click the instance ID or **Manage** in the "Operation" column to enter the instance management page.
 2. Select **Shard Management** and click the shard ID to enter the shard management page.
 3. Select **Backup and Restore** > **Backup and Log Settings** and click the icon as shown below to set the storage period.
  - Backup cycle: the backup task is performed every day by default.